Academic Programs and Supports

-The Four Directions Indigenous Student Centre provides exam support and academic advising, as well as a Resource Library.
-Students may also access the Aboriginal Teacher Education Program Resource Library.
+The Four Directions Indigenous Student Centre provides counselling support and academic advising, as well as a programming, social events and cozy study spaces to support your holistic well-being.

-The Queen’s Learning Commons is a meeting place that’s also a hub of services that supports your academic success.
+The Queen’s Learning Commons is a meeting place that is also a hub of services that supports your academic success.
 You can access several resources, workshops and seminars to improve your skills, as well as one-on-one professional consultations.

 Student Academic Success Services offers academic support services to undergraduate and graduate students who want to enhance or fine-tune their skills in critical thinking, reading, learning, studying, writing and self-management.
 Services you can access include: